 What Soreness Means

-The pain in your buttocks might begin 12 to 48 hours after the leg presses.
-It might fade quickly or last for a week.
+The pain in your buttocks might begin 12 to 48 hours after the workout that included leg presses.
+It might fade within the next day or last for a week.
 A massage soothes some people, but stretching won’t ease the pain of sore muscles.

 Prevention and Treatment